georgback/CycPred/README.md

 # CycPred
 Tensorflow model for the prediction of cyclizability of provided DNA sequences of length 50

+usage

+CycPred inputfile outputfile

+Inputfile must be sequences of length 50 bp, seperated by newlines

+Outputfile is a text file with newline seperated predicted cyclizability values for each sequence

+optional arguments
+--numpy : stores result in npy binary file instead of textfile -n --threads : give number of threads.
+Default is all available threads

 required packages:
 python >=3.9